jzelenjak/SoftwareEngineeringMethods/microservices/authentication/docs/API-document-authentication.md

 POST   /api/auth/register
 ```

 Endpoint for registering a user.
 No privileges are needed.
-For security reasons, everyone is registered as a student initially, but can be promoted by a lecturer or an admin later.
+For security reasons, everyone is registered as a student initially, but can be promoted by a teaches or an admin later.

 **Expected body format:**